-- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' (2022) (or for at the discretion of the Governing Body Annex A instead) which covers safeguarding information for all staff. - School leaders, including the DSL will read the entire KCSIE document. - School leaders and all members of staff who work directly with children will also be expected to read Annex B within Keeping Children Safe in Education 2022. - All members of staff have signed to confirm that they have read and understood KCSIE Part One (or Annex A) and Annex B. This list is kept with the single central record.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' (2023) (or for at the discretion of the Governing Body Annex A instead) which covers safeguarding information for all staff. - School leaders, including the DSL will read the entire KCSIE document. - o School leaders and all members of staff who work directly with children will also be expected to read Annex B within Keeping Children Safe in Education 2023. - All members of staff have signed to confirm that they have read and understood KCSIE Part One (or Annex A) and Annex B. This list is kept with the single central record. - All staff are expected to be aware of systems within their school which support safeguarding.
+This will be explained to them as part of staff induction and updated on a regular to ensure they are fully aware of current practice.
+This includes: - o safeguarding and child protection policy, which should amongst other things also include the policy and procedures to deal with child-on-child abuse - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - o safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - staff behaviour policy (often known as code of conduct) this should include low-level concerns, allegations against staff and whistle blowing - o role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - The school aims to keep the profile and importance of safeguarding high with staff, pupils, parents, governors/trustees, visitors and other adults who are associated or work with the school. - All staff members (including agency and third-party staff) will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
+Basic child protection taking will take place annually including online safety training which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - In addition, a range of other specific safeguarding issues have been prioritised by leaders as most pertinent to the school.
+This includes training in Prevent, mental health, child-on-child abuse and domestic violence. - All staff will receive regular safeguarding and child protection updates via email and during staff meetings, to provide them with relevant skills and knowledge to safeguard children effectively. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training including in online safety, behaviour management and the staff code of conduct to ensure they are aware of the school internal safeguarding processes as part of their induction. - All staff members (including volunteers, agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies: via input from knowledgeable and experienced staff and inviting input at staff meetings and via feedback from staff. - The DSL and Headteacher will provide regular reports to the governing body detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.

-- All staff are expected to be aware of systems within their school which support safeguarding.
-This will be explained to them as part of staff induction and updated on a regular basis to ensure they are fully aware of current practice.
-This includes: - safeguarding and child protection policy, which should amongst other things also include the policy and procedures to deal with child-on-child abuse - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - o safeguarding response to children who go missing from education - staff code of conduct this should include low-level concerns, allegations against staff and whistle blowing - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - The school aims to keep the profile and importance of safeguarding high.
-All staff members (including agency and third-party staff) will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
-Basic child protection will take place annually including online safety training.
-In addition, a range of other specific safeguarding issues have been prioritised by leaders as most pertinent to the school.
-This includes training in Prevent, mental health, child-on-child abuse and domestic violence. - All staff will receive regular safeguarding and child protection updates via email and staff meetings, to provide them with relevant skills and knowledge to safeguard children effectively. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training including in online safety, behaviour management and the staff code of conduct to ensure they are aware of the school internal safeguarding processes as part of their induction. - All staff members (including volunteers, agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies: via input from knowledgeable and experienced staff and inviting input at staff meetings and via feedback from staff. - The DSL and Headteacher will provide regular reports to the governing body detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained. - Although the school has a nominated lead, Margaret Luchman, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+Although the school has a nominated lead(s) for the governing body (name), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis